mchwavy/gtooljl/README.md

 # gtooljl

-This package reads and writes Gtool3 format files.
+This package is a Julia Language moduel that reads and writes Gtool3 format files.
-It supports UR4 UR8 MR4 MR8 formats.
+It supports UR4 UR8 MR4 MR8 and URY formats.

 # Install
 In Julia,